Greenan Farm Museums & Maze is a small family farm run by the Wheeler Family.

 It has been a bit of a rocky few years.
 Jonathan Wheeler who planted our original hedge Maze, sadly passed away in 2018.
 Soon after his death, the hedge maze which was 34 years old, caught a pathogen called Phytophthora Lateralis.
-Over the last few years, the pathogen spread through the hedges and the Maze also died.
-After a battle all Winter to remove the old hedging, Jonathan’s son Will has been busy replanting a new Maze for this Spring!
+Over the last few years, the pathogen spread through the hedges and the Maze also died in 2021.
+After a battle all Winter 2021 to remove the old hedging, Jonathan’s son Will and his son Naoise replanted a new Maze in Spring 2022!

 1500 trees and a lot of hard graft!
-For the new fencing we also kept it local and used Larch fence posts from nearby Annamoe.
-Jonathan’s grandson Naoise helped his Dad Will plant the new maze just like Will did originally with his Dad, and so the youngsters in the Wheeler family are helping to continue the tradition.
+For the new fencing we also kept it local and used Larch fence posts from nearby Annamoe”.
+Jonathan’s grandson Naoise helped his Dad Will plant the new maze just like Will did originally with his Dad, the youngsters in the Wheeler family are helping to continue the tradition.

 Broadleaf trees support much more biodiversity, improve soil quality and encourage insect life.
 Continuing our nature-friendly theme, we have 7 giant insects hiding through-out the Maze waiting to be found.